azhar25git/TaskManLaravel/packages/azhar25git/TaskMan/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation